acm-uiuc/til/_til/rails/params-includes-submission-button-info.md

+---
-# Params Includes Submission Button Info
+title: Params Includes Submission Button Info
+category: rails
+---

 When a form is submitted for a Rails app, the respective controller action will have access to a variety of information in the `params` hash.
 Included